 '''

-simulate-retrieval-request 'specification 'simulate-retrieval-request-fct '(specification) 'simulate-retrieval-request-plus-seed-fct '(specification) '
+simulate-retrieval-request ' specification '

+simulate-retrieval-request-fct ' (specification) '

+simulate-retrieval-request-plus-seed-fct ' (specification) '

 '''

 The simulate-retrieval-request command can be used to simulate the results of making a request to the retrieval buffer under the current model conditions.
 If there is a current model then the specification provided is used to create a chunk-spec which is used to simulate a request to the retrieval buffer.
-That request will perform the matching and activation calculations based on the current buffer contents for spreading activation and report the results of whether chunks match the request or not and show the activation for those which do similar to the low detail activation trace.
+That request will perform the matching and activation calculations based on the

 The simulated request does not perform many of the side effects which occur with a normal retrieval request.
-The simulated request does not trigger calls to the functions set with the :retrieval-request-hook, or :retrieval-chunk-hook parameters.
+The simulated request does not trigger calls to the functions set with the :retrieval-request-hook, :retrieval-set-hook, or :retrieved-chunk-hook parameters.
 The results of the simulated request are not recorded for use with why-not-dm and are not recorded in the retrieval-history stream.
 The activations computed will include noise, but the model's :seed parameter will be restored to the value it had prior to those computations.
 It does however set the activation parameter of the chunks that are matched which can be accessed using the command chunk-activation (see extending chunks for information on using chunk parameters).